List of parties across Government reportedly held during Covid restrictions

 – May 20 2020: BYOB garden party

-The revelation came in an email, leaked to ITV, from Mr Reynolds to more than 100 Downing Street employees asking them to “bring your own booze” for an evening gathering.
+The revelation came in an email, leaked to ITV, from Mr Reynolds to more than 100 Downing Street employees inviting them to “bring your own booze” for an evening gathering.

 Multiple reports have suggested the Prime Minister attended the event with his wife.